 Need a better visualization of what process automation looks like in practice?
 Here are a few real-life examples of smart ways to incorporate automation into a business.

-Managing incoming mail
+Managing incoming mail with a digital mailroom

 For Visiting Nurse Service of New York CHOICE Health Plans, a homecare agency and health plan administrator with over 40,000 members, managing incoming grievances and appeals was a challenge.
 Members completed paper grievances and appeals forms and mailed them in, meaning each one had to be opened, unfolded, sorted and distributed by hand for processing upon receipt by VNSNY CHOICE.
 The paper documents were difficult to track as they moved from employee to employee and could be misplaced, making processing times longer.

 VNSNY CHOICE chose to address these pain points by outsourcing their grievance and appeals mailroom to Digiscribe.
 Now, all grievance and appeals forms are received at a dedicated P.O. box monitored by Digiscribe.
 The forms are prepped, scanned, indexed, and electronically timestamped, and the digitized documents are securely sent to VNSNY CHOICE via FTP – all within 24 hours of receipt.
-The company now resolves cases much more quickly, maintains compliance standards more easily, and is saving money on storage by managing documents digitally.
+The company now resolves cases much more quickly, maintains compliance standards more easily, and is saving money on storage by using a virtual mailroom and managing documents digitally.

 CLEAResult, a Massachusetts-based home energy assessment company, wanted to shorten the time it took to deliver service proposals to customers after assessing their homes.
 Each home assessment generates up to 30 documents, adding up to over 35,000 documents per week that had to be mailed or dropped off to headquarters for processing.